 Needed to splice two sections of cable together inside junction boxes.
 Never make connections outside an approved junction box.

-Baseboard Heater Sizing Recommendations
+Installing Baseboard Heaters, Sizing Recommendations

 Here in Pennsylvania, the winters can get pretty blustery and frigid.
 In the space pictured above, a 1500-watt space heater worked reasonably well as long as the outside temperature did not fall below around 30 degrees.
 However, when it did, and it does so quite often, that little space heater just could not keep up.
 Even running at full speed and at highest heat settings, room temperature would fall, and bone-chilling coldness would ensue.